T-18 tank: Development

 Despite its problems, the T-18 was an improvement over the FT and T-16, so 108 tanks were ordered into production starting in February 1928.
 Production took place at the Leningrad Obukhov Factory (later renamed Bolshevik Factory).
 The first batch of 30 tanks were found to have serious technical problems.
 After several interruptions, and the inclusion of the Motovilikhinsky Machine-Building Plant (Former Perm Artillery) to increase production the two plants were able to deliver 96 of the promised 133 tanks in 1929.

-Another round of trials was completed in Moscow to address the T-18s inability to cross 2-m-wide ditches.
+Another round of trials was completed in Moscow to address the T-18's inability to cross 2-m-wide ditches.
 To solve this problem, a "tail" was added to the front.
 The tank could now overcome widths of 1.8 m, but it hindered the visibility of the driver and was thus abandoned.
 An improved T-18 with a better 40-horsepower engine, improved suspension and added turret bustle proceeded from 1929 to 1931, with a total of 960 tanks built.
 Plans were made to replace the main gun with new 37 mm B-3s but were never implemented.

 A number of experimental designs based on the T-16 and T-18 were tested at the Bolshevik Factory, leading to the T-19 tank with a 90 hp engine in 1931, and the T-20 with a 60 hp engine.
 The new T2K Tank Design Bureau (later renamed Morozov Design Bureau) at the Kharkov Locomotive Factory used the T-18 as the basis for the new T-24 tank.

 Operational history

+The T-18/MS-1 allowed for field experimentation and provided a testbed for further development.

 Service in the forces of the first Soviet tanks did not leave behind a large number of clear combat examples.

 An experimental company equipped with T-18s took part in defending the Far Eastern Railway against Manchurian forces in 1929.

 They were removed from service in 1932 and given over to training.

 Following the German invasion of the Soviet Union a number of MS-1s were given 45 mm guns with T-26/BT-5 gun mounts and entered service.
-Contrary to popular belief, tanks with 45 mm guns were never called T-18M, T-18M was 1938 prototype with simpler cupola, different drive sprocket, GAZ-M1 50 hp engine and removed rear bustle, which never reached production.
+Contrary to popular belief, tanks with 45 mm guns were never called T-18M; the T-18M was a 1938 prototype with simpler cupola, different drive sprocket, GAZ-M1 50 hp engine and removed rear bustle, which never reached production.